MeelisM/vmicroservices/README.md

 sudo pm2 list # Check running services
 ```

-### Service Configuration

-[Production environment configuration for all services...]

 ## API Documentation

 The API documentation is available in OpenAPI (Swagger) format.